SnoopJ/sopel.chat/_upgrading/sopel-8.md

 ### Ignore system

-In Sopel 8, "hostmask" blocks are now called "host" blocks, which reflects the reality of how those values are used by Sopel.
+In Sopel 8, "hostmask" blocks are now called "host" blocks, which reflects the reality of how those values are used by Sopel <!-- TODO: this could be worded more clearly -->.
 Bot admins' muscle memories will have to learn to type e.g. `.blocks add host` instead of `.blocks add hostmask`.

 We intend to add [actual "hostmask" blocking][better-ignore-system] in a future